Preventing Gambling Harm in Diverse Communities

 Preventing Gambling Harms in Diverse Communities

-The ‘Preventing Gambling Harms in Diverse Communities’ initiative has been developed through a unique collaboration between Gambling Education Network, YGAM, and Red Card Gambling Support Project CIC and Clearview Research.
+The ‘Preventing Gambling Harms in Diverse Communities’ initiative has been developed through a unique collaboration between Gambling Education Network and YGAM.
 The prevention programme will deliver free specialist workshops to young people from ethnic minority populations aged 14–24, as well as free training to community and faith leaders.
 The programme content centres on an understanding of socio-cultural and religious contexts on shame and stigma relating to gambling harms.

 The most recent gold-standard gambling prevalence surveys, BGPS 2007 and BGPS 2010, found that Asian and Black ethnic groups were disproportionately affected by gambling disorders with an odds ratio of around 3x relative to White ethnic groups.